martinfrances107/adventOfCode2023/README.md

       antilock-wise rolling.
       Can I merge the four steps into one?

+Day 15 - Hash algorithrm

+      Good example of using Wrapping<u8> to create a hash.
 ## Observations

 Using "Itertools" as a example of good library code